InvisibleMan777/Trafficmonitor--Deeltaak1-Verkeersmonitor/readme.md

 # Deeltaak 1 - Verkeersmonitor

-Made by Sem Overbeek on the intructions of Windesheim.
+Made by Sem Overbeek as asignment of Windesheim.
 The goal of the project was to create a trafficmonitor that has 2 primary functions: Count the amounth of traffic and measure the speed of passing vehicles.
-Read documentation for further info.
+Read documentation for further info, NOTE: while all code and commits are written in english, the documentation is writen in dutch as per requirement of the asignment.

 ## Project Structure